Relaxations for binary polynomial optimization via signed certificates: Refined signed support decomposition.

-Taking a closer look at $\snm(\myvs, \Theta, \fL)$ reveals that it encompasses two opposing categories of binary polynomials: $g$ and $f^k$ .
-They enable us to represent two extreme scenarios where $f$ can be either a PS or an NS polynomial, while maintaining a low representation complexity.
+Taking a closer look at $\snm(\Theta(\myvs))$ reveals that it encompasses two opposing categories of binary polynomials: $g$ and $f^k$.
+They enable us to represent two extreme scenarios where $f$ can be either a PS or an NS polynomial.